Elgg/Elgg/docs/guides/events-list.rst

     might not be shown until after the process is completed.
 This means that any long-running processes will still delay the page load.

+.. note:: This event is prefered above using ``register_shutdown_function`` as you may not have access
+    to all the Elgg services (eg. database) in the shutdown function but you will in the event.

 **regenerate_site_secret:before, system**
     Return false to cancel regenerating the site secret.
 You should also provide a message to the user.